conan-io/conan-io.github.io/_posts/2023-09-29-backup-sources-feature.markdown

 into the configuration needed on the client to facilitate the upload of those sources to the server.

-# Configuring the Source Upload
+# Configuring the source upload

 The source upload is typically executed from the CI server.
 In Conan Center, for example, the backup of sources is uploaded every time a PR for a new version passes all checks